 Along with my professional clients, I have continued to work as "design as author" submitting work to national juried competitions, galleries and exhibitions.
 I have exhibited work with United Design Alliance since 2015, and recently I have received the honor of 2018 UDA Gold Medallion.

 I look forward to continuing my work as an educator, building the preeminent design program in the southeastern United States.
 New Orleans will continue to be a creative hub with a plethora of social and economic problems, providing a never-ending "blank canvas" for me as a professional designer: collaborating with community members that share a similar vision for creating a better, more just society.
-I am currently building a professional studio in my home so I can work on large scale printing projects on a daily basis.
-In the academic setting, I recently received the Edward J. Kvet Distinguished Professorship in Music and Fine Arts which funding for me to develop innovative projects and to participate in national and international conferences, as well as invest in new technology to further my understanding of contemporary design tools.
+I am currently building a professional studio in my home so I can work on large scale projects on a daily basis.
+In the academic setting, I recently received the Edward J. Kvet Distinguished Professorship in Music and Fine Arts which provides funding for me to develop innovative projects and to participate in national and international conferences, as well as invest in new technology to further my understanding of contemporary design tools.

 Please visit my CV to see a more detailed description of past and current exhibitions, projects and awards.